-ESPN Events, a division of ESPN, has locked in the dates, times and networks for each of the company’s 13 owned and operated bowl games for the 2017 season.
+ESPN Events, a division of ESPN, has locked in the dates, times and networks for each of the company’s 14 owned and operated bowl games for the 2018 season.
 Four bowls on Saturday, Dec.
-16, kick off the bowl season – Air Force Reserve Celebration Bowl and Las Vegas Bowl on ABC, as well as the Gildan New Mexico Bowl and Raycom Media Camellia Bowl on ESPN.
-The 13 bowl games conclude on December 27 from the Texas Bowl in prime time on ESPN.
-All games will be aired on ESPN with the exception of the Celebration Bowl and Las Vegas Bowl.
+15, kick off the bowl season – Celebration Bowl and Las Vegas Bowl on ABC, as well as the New Mexico Bowl and Raycom Media Camellia Bowl on ESPN.
+All other ESPN owned and operated bowl games will be aired on ESPN.

-The Mid-Eastern Athletic Conference (MEAC) and the Southwestern Athletic Conference (SWAC) will meet in the third-annual Air Force Reserve Celebration Bowl on Saturday, Dec.
-16, pitting the conference champion from these two Historically Black College and University (HBCU) conferences.
-The game will be played at the brand-new Mercedes-Benz Stadium in Atlanta, at noon on ABC.
+The Mid-Eastern Athletic Conference (MEAC) and the Southwestern Athletic Conference (SWAC) will meet in the fourth-annual Celebration Bowl on Saturday, Dec.
+15, pitting the conference champion from these two Historically Black College and University (HBCU) conferences.
+The game will be played at Mercedes-Benz Stadium in Atlanta, at noon ET on ABC.

 Las Vegas Bowl